gibsonxavier/arago_hiro_6_mars_importer/README.md

 ```
 Edit the graphit.conf (/usr/local/etc/mars_importer/graphit.conf) and provide information and credentials to connect to a HIRO 6 instance.

-Navigate to the directory containing the MARS JSON definition files
-run the importer
+Navigate to the directory containing the MARS JSON definition files and run the importer or provide the absolute path to the source directory as an argument.

 ```bash
 mars_importer